-8.3.10 DOORS AND WINDOWS
+8.3.9 Doors and Windows

-Door dimensioning shall consider transport of equipment and tools as per the material handling strategy, in addition to the minimum requirements as per safety regulations.
+Door dimensioning shall take into account transport of equipment and tools as per the material handling strategy, in addition to the minimum requirements as per safety regulations.

-Access to and for larger pieces of equipment for maintenance may necessitate oversized double doors, sliding doors or removable wall panels.
+Access to and for larger pieces equipment for maintenance may necessitate oversized double doors, sliding doors or removable wall panels.
 The type of door will also be based on the required opening direction, gas or weather tightness and fire rating.